skwerlman/cLua/README.md

 --from-path:/path/ - Specifies where to look for the main source file.
 ```

-Don't worry about including clua's path when you call it; the installer takes care of that for you.
+Don't worry about including cLua's path when you call it; the installer takes care of that for you.

 <a name="when-should-i-use-it"></a>
 ### When should I use it?